mmeewis/TL15/exercise6/README.md

 ## Step 6 : Check Your email

 The Adobe Campaign instance we use in this demo, sends all emails to a sandbox environment.
 You can access this environment via this [web based email client](https://marcmeewis-230217.campaign-demo.adobe.com/webmail/?_task=mail&_mbox=INBOX).
-Login with user "demo", the password will be communicated during the TL15 lab.
+Login with user "demo" and password "XRPSj3VY".
 The email client will show all mails send during this lab.
 Make sure that you open your own email.
 Your mail will have a subject beginning with your "machine label" CSxx-xxx that you entered as part of the form data.

 * Indentify your email
 * Click the "Account Opening"-link